It’s that time of year when everyone is thinking about celebratory dinners that include extravagances like tenderloin (filet mignon).

 Once you have a roast in hand, this next post details the methods for cooking roast beef.

-In the meantime, here are three of my best roast beef recipes:
+In the meantime, here are three of my most popular roast beef recipes published in Fine Cooking and elsewhere:

 - Prime Rib with Mustard and Herb Butter A “genius” boneless rib roast rubbed with seasoned brown butter